Law Library Code of Conduct

 - Engaging in sexual conduct or lewd behavior.

-- Possessing a knife, gun, or any other weapon in violation of university policy.
+- Possessing a knife, gun, or any other weapon.

 - Using alcohol or illegal drugs.

 - Selling or advertising any goods or services.

 - Using a bicycle, roller blades, skates, skateboard, in-line roller skates, or similar devices.

 - Damaging, defacing, or misusing any Library materials or property.
 This includes disabling library equipment, using it after it has been turned off in preparation for closing, changing the hardware or software or settings on a library computer, or using a library computer for a purpose other than that designated by the Library.

 - Engaging in any activity in violation of federal, state, or local law or university or library policies.

 Please also be aware that:

 - The Library is not responsible for personal items that are lost, stolen, or damaged on library premises.